 - You really should get a 24 cup muffin pan, or opt for a quicker baking time with mini muffins.

 - I ALWAYS use muffin liners and you should too.
 They make cleanup easier and grab and go breakfasts a thang. 😉

 - No pan, no problem!
 Use these self standing muffin cups instead!

 - This is the best way to store leftovers so they don’t get smushed!

 We couldn’t help but collide that recipe + our VERY popular moist zucchini bread recipe together.
 How could that not be totally and completely delicious?

 Zucchini Blueberry Bread

-You could bake this in a loaf pan too if you’d rather.
+You could bake this or our zucchini carrot muffins in a loaf pan too if you’d rather.
 We prefer grab and go breakfasts so this works best for us.